0b01/rickyhan.com/_posts/2017-09-27-copping-supreme-with-haskell.markdown

 fromDiff (D.Second a) = a
 ```

-Most of the logic is in getDiffs: first compare the new hash with the old hash.
+Most of the logic is in `getDiffs`: first compare the new hash with the old hash.
 If `pageSource` changed, then find the difference of the pages at the level of HTML tags.
-To do this, TagSoup is used to parse page source into a list of Tags.
-Since the Tags are in the `Eq` typeclass, it is supported by the diff algorithm.
-This is where the typeclass system becomes really useful.
+To do this, `TagSoup` is used to parse `pageSource` into a list of `Tag`s.
+Since `Tag` implements `Eq` typeclass, it is supported by the diff algorithm.
+This is where the typeclass system really becomes useful.

-Now that the diffs are calculated, just need to filter out the ones we said we wanted in options.
-Since options are implemented on the type level as opposed to data level, pattern matching against types is needed. `Options` is a product type which is pleasant to pattern match against.
+Now that the diffs are calculated, just need to filter out the ones that we said we wanted in options.
+Since options are implemented on the type level as opposed to data level, pattern matching against types is necessary. `Options` is a product type which is pleasant to pattern match against.

 # Conclusion

-Using Haskell, we can monitor pages in a highly modular and type safe manner.
+Using Haskell, we can monitor pages in a modular and type safe manner.

-After reading about Supreme drops online, I realized the website only changes on Thursdays so I won't know what to watch.
+After reading about Supreme drops online, I realized the website only changes on Thursdays so I won't know what urls to watch.

 Later, I lost interest in fashion and this project is abandoned.